Citigroup’s second-quarter results underline tough Wall St trading

 Overall, second-quarter revenues rose 2 per cent to $18.8 billion (€16.7 billion).
 Lower operating expenses, a more favourable tax rate and a big fall in the share count translated that modest top-line growth into adjusted earnings per share of $1.83, a 12 per cent increase.
 Analysts had been expecting EPS of $1.80.

-Moderately higher reserves for loan losses, primarily in its credit card division, were a drag on earnings.
+Moderately higher reserves for loan losses, primarily in its credit card division, were a drag on earnings for Citi, which employs 2,500 people in Dublin at its European banking unit..

 Rival forecasts